This webpage sets out when and how we use your personal information that you or others provide to us.

-If you are a women founded business talking to us about, or selling on our marketplace we will collect your name, address, email address, phone number and payment details, as well as information about your products and we might share those details with our professional advisors when required for tax, regulatory, legal and accounting purposes.
+If you are a brand talking to us about, or selling on our marketplace we will collect your name, address, email address, phone number and payment details, as well as information about your products and we might share those details with our professional advisors when required for tax, regulatory, legal and accounting purposes.

 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site.